 - PP7 (Quality Residential Environments) PPS 7 highlights the need for developers to consider the play needs of future residents within development plans outlining that: - a.
-Play facilities should be seen as part of local neighbourhood facilities and (where required) should be incorporated into the design and layout of the development, designed to a high standard and located to provide focal points and landmark features whilst respective the amenities of proposed and existing housing - It is considered reasonable to expect developers to contribute to the cost of provision of necessary facilities and/or to set land aside for development and use by local community; and - c.
-Regard should be given to integrating pleasant, attractive and landscaped areas of open space, including children's play-spaces, as an intrinsic element of any new residential development to meet the needs generated by that development. - PPS 8, (Open Space, Sport and Outdoor Recreation) PPS 8 develops on the strategic guidelines included in PPS7 and states:
+Play facilities should be seen as part of local neighbourhood facilities and (where required) should be incorporated into design and layout, designed to high standard and located to provide focal points and landmark features - b.
+It is considered reasonable to expect developers to contribute to the cost of provision and/or to set land aside for use by local community; - c.
+Regard should be given to integrating pleasant, attractive and landscaped areas of open space, including children's play-spaces, as an intrinsic element of any new residential development. - PPS 8, (Open Space, Sport and Outdoor Recreation) PPS 8 develops on the strategic guidelines included in PPS7 and states: